-HIGHWAYS COMMISSIONER
+HIGHWAYS/PUBLIC WORKS COMMISSIONER

 The Highways Commissioner is appointed by the Governor, by and with the advice and consent of the Senate.
+Term: To serve at the will and pleasure of the Governor.

-The Commissioner works directly under the Department of Transportation Secretary and Department of Transportation jurisdiction extends to the construction, reconstruction and maintenance of all Mountaineer Boys State designated primary roads, and designated secondary roads, and the Highway Commissioner is empowered by law to supervise the fiscal affairs of the Commission to provide for such construction, reconstruction and maintenance.
+The Commissioner's primary function is to oversee all projects deemed by the Governor to contribute to the well-being of the state.
+He works directly under the Department of Transportation Secretary, and Department of Transportation jurisdiction extends to the construction, reconstruction and maintenance of all Mountaineer Boys State designated primary roads, and designated secondary roads, and the Highway Commissioner is empowered by law to supervise the fiscal affairs of the Commission to provide for such construction, reconstruction and maintenance.
 In addition, the Commission regulates traffic on state roads, and outdoor advertising contiguous to its roads, operates state-owned toll bridges, engages in roadside development and maintains a department to supply highway information.
 The Commissioner will be provided at least one and possibly more Department of Highways workers by the Director of Employment programs (from the pool of unemployed individuals) to carry out the duties of the Department of Highways.

-EDUCATIONAL BROADCASTING DIRECTOR
+EDUCATIONAL BROADCASTING AUTHORITY DIRECTOR

 The Educational Broadcasting Director is appointed by the Governor with the advice an consent of the Senate.
 Term: Serves at the will and pleasure of the Governor.

 The Educational Broadcasting Director is directly supervised by the Secretary of the Department of Education and the Arts.
-The Educational Broadcasting Director is charged with making all public announcements at Boys State, to include announcements before all meals, assemblies, gatherings, etc.
+The Educational Broadcasting Director is charged with making all public announcements at Boys State, to include announcements at all meals, assemblies, gatherings, etc.